 Specifies that AutoMate should skip to another step in the task.
 In the Step box, specify the step number to go to.

 NOTE: Too many Goto instructions can produce extremely unmanageable tasks.
-It is usually better to create a separate task and use the Start Task action instead.
+It is usually better to create a separate task and use Start Task instead.

 Error Handling Overview